 964RS is still the one for me – they are absolutely fantastic cars.
 I am another one of those who almost bought a 964RS many years ago when they were circa £30k, but decided against it.
 I can live with the decision but, every so often, it does niggle me that I will never actually own one of my own.
 Prices will never return to that sort of level.

 Prices for proper Porsche 964 RS models now start circa £120k and rise to much bigger numbers for original, low mileage RHD examples, so this well used LHD track car is still worth serious money by normal standards.
-My friends at JZM Porsche have a number of nice 964 RS models in stock at the minute, including a 964 Cup Car for sale at just under £200k.
+There are a few 964 RS models up for sale at the minute, including a 964 Cup Car for sale at just under £200k.
 I’m not about to remortgage my house for a 964 Cup Car, but how cool to have bought one when they could barely be given away.